119 Squadron (Israel)

-119 Squadron of the Israeli Air Force, also known as the Bat Squadron, is an Lockheed Martin F-16I Sufa fighter squadron based at Ramon Airbase.
+119 Squadron of the Israeli Air Force, also known as the Bat Squadron, is a Lockheed Martin F-16I Sufa fighter squadron based at Ramon Airbase.

 History

 Meteor, Vautour and Mirage (1956–1970)

-The 119 Squadron was first formed on 8 September 1956 at Ramat David Airbase, under the command of Yoash Tzidon.
+119 Squadron was first formed on 8 September 1956 at Ramat David Airbase, under the command of Yoash Tzidon.
 The squadron was equipped with the Gloster Meteor NF.13 (Night Fighter, two-seater), seeing its first two used jets from the Royal Air Force delivered in October 1956.
 The squadron participated in the Suez Crisis, but its operations were limited due to lack of crew and aircraft.
-However, 119 Squadron did shoot down an Egyptian Air Force Ilyushin Il-14 on the 28 October 1956, the day before the conflict started.
+However, 119 Squadron did shoot down an Egyptian Air Force Ilyushin Il-14 on 28 October 1956, the day before the conflict started.
 To bring the squadron closer to its operational area in Egypt, it was relocated to Tel Nof Airbase at the end of 1957.

 In May 1958, 119 Squadron began to receive the French-built Sud Aviation Vautour IIN.
 The squadron continued to operate both the Meteor NF.13 and Vautour IIN until 1963, when the Meteor NF.13 was retired from Israeli service and the Vautours were transferred to 110 Squadron at Ramat David Airbase.
 This was done ahead of 119 Squadron's conversion to the Dassault Mirage IIICJ in March 1964.

 119 Squadron fought in the Six-Day War, under the command of Ran Ronen-Pekker, where it emerged as the top scoring unit in the Israeli Air Force, with 19 air combat kills to two losses.
 Giora Romm became Israel's first ace during the conflict while serving the 119 Squadron.
 The squadron was also continually involved in the subsequent War of Attrition.